mbaytas/MAVA337Labs/Lab5_Processing_TransformationsImages3D/README.md

 - Run your code to see that our little evil alien box is moving around in 3D space, while the sphere is stationary:

 ![Moving Box](Run_MovingBox.png)

-> Notice how the transformations applied within `pushMatrix()` and `popMatrix()` are not added up to the transformations that determine where the sphere is located.
-This is a result of using `pushMatrix()` and `popMatrix()`.
-For more information, see the [tutorial on 2D Transformations on the Processing website](https://www.processing.org/tutorials/transform2d/).

 ### 4) Moving Shapes, Pt.
 2/2